 The Nike Kyrie 7 follows the same path the rest of the line did.
 Whether you dig it or not, this is a solid guard’s shoe that will handle all the angles you throw at it.

-And the sturdy mesh build might not the best most ”premium” option, it gets the job done if we’re talking performance.
+And the sturdy mesh build might not be the most ”premium” option, it still gets the job done if we’re talking performance.

 Is it better than the Kyrie 6?
 In some ways, yes.
 In others, such as torsional support, it could be considered as a step back but it’ll come down to what you prioritize.